rapid7/metasploit-cache/CONTRIBUTING.md

 ```
 # Post-merge Steps

-Perform these steps prior to pushing to DESTINATION or the build will be broke on DESTINATION.
+Perform these steps prior to pushing to DESTINATION or the build will be broken on DESTINATION.

 ## Version
 - [ ] Edit `lib/metasploit/cache/version.rb`